Free tools to spot

 Why free phishing tools?

 Most phishing defeats people, not technology.
 A lookalike domain, a spoofed sender, a link that reads support-icloud.com instead of icloud.com — the trick is almost always a small detail the eye skips under pressure.
-These tools exist to make those details obvious: paste a link and see its red flags, drop in raw email headers and watch the real delivery path appear, or take the quiz and learn the patterns attackers reuse.
+These tools make those details obvious.

 They run entirely in your browser where possible — no signup, no data stored.
 The DMARC, SPF, and DKIM checkers perform live DNS lookups so you can confirm whether your own domain is configured to stop spoofing before an attacker tests it for you.